jmosk/2023-AdventOfCode/README.md

 This is a slow work in progress as I have time to work on the 2023 puzzles.
 But I thought it could be of interest to have fully documented solutions to the puzzles.

-Code to solve AoC puzzles are of the form: apl#a - for part 1 apl1b - for part 2 - But part 2 is sometimes in the same file as part 1 Verification of sample data is:
+Code to solve AoC puzzles are of the form:<br>
+  apl#a - for part 1
+  apl1b - for part 2 - But part 2 is sometimes in the same file as part 1
+Verification of sample data is: